Gigitsu/torchpress/blogs/deep_learning_with_torch_step_2_nn_containers.md

 ### Sequential

-Sequential provides a means to plug layers together in a feed-forward fully connected manner.
+Sequential provides a way to plug layers together in a feed-forward fully connected manner.

 ```lua